tadtapongc/OpenFOAM-CaseGenerator/README.md

 A geometry-agnostic OpenFOAM case generator for external aerodynamics simulations.
 Give it an STL file and a minimal JSON config — it produces a complete, ready-to-run OpenFOAM case with meshing, solving, and post-processing.

-Built for FSAE/Formula Student front wing development, but works with any external aero geometry.
+Built for FSAE/Formula Student aero part development, but works with any external aero geometry.

 ---